 Then something happened . . .

-FEATURED IMAGE: In 1949, legendary disc-jockey Dewey Phillips started at WHBQ/560 in Memphis with his Red, Hot & Blue show, where he aired both black and white music.
+FEATURED IMAGE: In 1949, legendary disc jockey Dewey Phillips started at WHBQ/560 in Memphis with his Red, Hot & Blue show, where he aired music by black and white artists.
 He was the city’s leading radio personality for nine years, an amazing streak for the time in any city.
-Phillips played a lot of the record by local artists, including those on Sun Records.
+Phillips played a lot of the records by local artists, including those on Sun Records.